Skip to main content

 Instructional delivery format:

 This self-study course provides students with a working knowledge of the most important basic concepts of probability and statistics by teaching methods of how data is sorted, characterized, visualized, and interpreted.
-Students discuss important probability concepts such as events, sample spaces, conditional probability, and effects of multiple variables.
-Other topics include: statistical distribution, sample sizes, testing, regression analysis and complex statistical analysis.
+Other topics include: probability concepts such as events, sample spaces, conditional probability, and effects of multiple variables, statistical distribution, sample sizes, testing, regression analysis and complex statistical analysis.

 In the lower division baccalaureate/associate degree category, 4 semester hours in Statistics or Mathematics (6/13) (8/18 revalidation).